Skip to main content

 Reserved variables

-Some variable names are reserved for system use and are automatically resolved:
+Some variable names are reserved for system use and resolved automatically:

 POST /v1/simulation/plan